lakshyagrg23/Alumni-Portal-IIITNR/EMAIL_VERIFICATION_IMPLEMENTATION.md

     }

-    // Check if email is verified (only for local provider) if (user.provider === 'local' && !user.email_verified) {
+    // Check if email is verified (only for local provider) if (user.provider === "local" && !user.email_verified) {
       return res.status(401).json({
         success: false,
+        message:
-        message: "Please verify your email before logging in.
+          "Please verify your email before logging in.
 Check your inbox for the verification link.",
         requiresVerification: true,
         email: user.email,
       });